ibm-cloud-docs/cloud-object-storage/replication.md

 Bucket replication allows  users to define rules for automatic, asynchronous copying of objects from source bucket to one or many destination buckets in the same or different locations.
 {: shortdesc}

-## Why use replication?
-{: #replication-why}

-- Keep copies of data across buckets in multiple geographic locations, or even multiple cross-reqion buckets.

-- Meet compliance regulations for data sovereignty by defining replication rules that store replicas only within the allowable locations.

-- Keep production and test data in sync, as replication retains object metadata such as last modified time, version ID, etc.

-- Manage the storage class and lifecycle policies for the replicated objects independent of the source, by defining different a different storage class and/or lifecycle rules for the destination bucket.
-Similarly, you can store replicas in a bucket under different ownership, and also control access to the replicas.

-- Maintain a Hybrid Cloud footprint by allowing the transfer of you locally managed data (on-premises) that is part of IBM Satellite to public Cloud.

 ## What is replication?
 {: #replication-what}